10 common social media marketing mistakes in pharma

 10. No integration with other channels

 Once upon a time, it took a while for brands to realise where social media should sit as part of the marketing mix.
-At that point, it sat on the periphery of teams and no one was really sure how and by who it should be handled.
-These days, social media is more widely recognised to be integral to marketing, customer service and corporate communications.
+At that point, it sat on the periphery of teams, and no one was sure how and by who it should be handled.
+These days, social media is more widely recognised as integral to marketing, customer service and corporate communications.

-That said, a lot of brands still fail to integrate social channels with other communications channels, paying little attention to the role it plays in the wider customer lifecycle marketing strategy.
+That said, many brands still fail to integrate social channels with other communications channels, paying little attention to the role it plays in the broader customer lifecycle marketing strategy.

 Social media can also play a part in later phases, such as repeat purchase remarketing, community engagement post-sale, gaining feedback, and customer service.

-In fact, research has found that consumers believe that social media has increased the accountability of brands by 81%.
-This has led to almost half (46%) of people using a social media platform to complain to a brand.
-These complaints offer brands a good opportunity to provide customer service that could influence future purchases, especially as 35% of respondents said they would boycott a brand that ignored their complaint.
+Research has found that consumers believe that social media has increased the accountability of brands by 81%.
+This has led to almost half (46%) of people using a social media platform to complain about a brand.
+These complaints offer brands an excellent opportunity to provide customer service that could influence future purchases, especially as 35% of respondents said they would boycott a brand that ignored their complaints.

-However, it is worth noting that 50% of consumers said they would boycott a brand if they received an unhelpful response, showing that the way you engage with people on social media can have a bigger negative effect than ignoring them.
+However, it is worth noting that 50% of consumers said they would boycott a brand if they received an unhelpful response, showing that how you engage with people on social media can have a more significant negative effect than ignoring them.

-Whilst creating your social media strategy think about how your platforms play a part to support other parts of the customer journey.
+While creating your social media strategy, think about how your platforms support other parts of the customer journey.